Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

   * For online contests, I rank 16/182781 worldwide (and 2nd in China) on [Hackerrank](https://www.hackerrank.com/) ([leaderboard here](https://www.hackerrank.com/leaderboard)).
 I also compete on [Codeforces](https://codeforces.com/) ([see my profile here](https://codeforces.com/profile/Marco_L_T)) and [CSAcademy](https://csacademy.com/) ([see my profile here](https://csacademy.com/user/Marco_L_T)).

   * Besides, I'm also an experienced problem setter for competitive programming contests.
 I have set and tested a number of problems for various contests.
-For example, I'm the main author of [Codeforces Round #447](https://codeforces.com/blog/entry/55858) ([problemset here](https://codeforces.com/contest/894)) and a problem setter of the Chinese National Olympiad in Informatics in 2021, and here is the problem I set([中文题面(original version in Chinese)](https://uoj.ac/problem/676), [English Translation](https://www.acmicpc.net/problem/25068)).
+For example, I'm the main author of [Codeforces Round #447](https://codeforces.com/blog/entry/55858) ([problemset here](https://codeforces.com/contest/894)) and a problem setter of the Chinese National Olympiad in Informatics in 2021.
+Here is the problem I set ([original version in Chinese](https://uoj.ac/problem/676), [English translation](https://www.acmicpc.net/problem/25068)).